Natural Mole Repellent for Lawns

 Ridges of raised ground, mounds of soil next to a hole, and brown patches of grass are all associated with mole activity in a yard.

-The presence of moles is easier to identify in the spring and fall because moles are able to live close to the surface in these temperate months, and so the soil ridges they create are more apparent.
-In the summer and winter, to avoid temperature extremes, moles burrow deeper into the ground.
+The presence of moles is easier to identify in the spring and fall because moles can live close to the surface in these temperate months, so the soil ridges they create are more apparent.
+Moles burrow deeper into the ground in summer and winter to avoid temperature extremes.

-The greater depth at which moles are moving in these months makes less of a mark on the surface; however, what can be seen are the mounds of dirt moles leave behind when they dig their way to the surface.
+The greater depth at which moles are moving in these months makes less of a mark on the surface; however, what is seen are the mounds of dirt moles leave behind when they dig their way to the surface.

 How Much Does It Cost to Get Rid of Moles in Your Yard?

-Each yard is a unique situation of moles, their habitat, and their food sources.
-It's best to get a free customized quote based on your specific lawn care needs.
+Each yard has a unique situation of moles, habitat, and their food sources.
+Getting a free customized quote based on your lawn care needs is best.